awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 1. Choose **Create policy**\.

 **Important**
-When you choose a Remote Data Sync on the **Inventory Detail View** page, Systems Manager automatically creates the **Amazon\-GlueServicePolicyforSSM** role\.
+When you choose a Remote Data Sync on the **Inventory Detail View** page, Systems Manager automatically creates the **Amazon\-GlueServicePolicyForSSM** role\.
 This role enables AWS Glue to access the Amazon S3 bucket for Resource Data Sync\.
 Systems Manager automatically attaches the following policies to the role:
 **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}**: This policy enables communication between AWS Glue and Systems Manager Inventory\.
 **AWSGlueServiceRole**: This is an AWS managed policy that enables access to AWS Glue\.
 If a policy with the name **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}** already exists in your IAM user account, and this policy is not attached to the **AWSGlueServiceRole** role, then the system returns an error\.
 To resolve this issue, use the IAM console to verify that the contents of the **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}** policy match the inline policy in this procedure\.
 Then attach the policy to the **AWSGlueServiceRole** role\.